Should You Prepare and Use an Outline in Writing Your First Book/Novel?

 How to Create an Outline For a Book or Novel

 For many new writers, the idea of having to produce an outline of the whole book before writing even one word can seem like an impossible task.
 For this reason, I always advise new writers to break the project down into smaller segments.
 That is, instead of attempting to outline the whole book, outline one chapter at a time.
 Trust me, the benefits and rewards of preparing an outline will be well worth the time and effort it takes to produce it.
 For one thing, the outline may later serve as the basis of chapters titles for your book.

-And another important thing about the outline, at least for me.
-For me, it can serve as a guidepost, a placeholder, and a reason to write.
+And another important thing about the outline, at least for me, is that it can serve as a guidepost, a placeholder, and a reason to write.
 It provides me with a “writing prompt,” something that helps me out when my muses decide to go on strike.
-Following are a few of my pointers for creating the outline.
+Having an outline might help those who sometimes run into something called "writer's block," because knowing what comes next can serve as grist for all kinds of ideas.
+Following are a few of my basic pointers for creating the outline.